 You can’t believe a common bottlenose dolphin can be found in various settings.

-Many populations easily find their way into harbors, bays, and estuaries along the coastline, whereas some live far offshore in frigid waters.
+Many populations easily migrate into harbors, bays, and estuaries along the coastline, whereas some live far offshore in frigid waters.

-The coastal populations of bottlenose dolphins are simple to observe as they approach boats and beaches due to their raucous and self-assured personalities.
+Due to their raucous and self-assured personalities, coastal populations of bottlenose dolphins are simple to observe as they approach boats and beaches.
 They are playful and acrobatic, and they enjoy bow riding.

 And guess what?
 These dolphins are also quite social with various other animals, including whales.